-Long Covid – guidance for employees
+Long Covid – Guidance for Employees

 If you are living with Long Covid, you may find that you cannot manage to work as normal.
 This is a short guide on steps you might consider in order to manage the situation with your employer.
 There are links to places where you can get further support at the bottom of the page.
+We also have more information available in our Resources page.

 Your employer should have an absence policy (this information may also be in your contract of employment).
 This should detail: how long you can receive full pay whilst off sick, any period on a lower rate of pay, Statutory Sick Pay, or unpaid; and the maximum time your employer will support a period of sickness before requiring you to return to work, or beginning a process to remove you from your post, if it seems that there is not a realistic prospect of you being able to continue with your role within a certain time frame.
 It should also tell you who you should speak to about your sickness.